-Upon matriculation in the program, each student will meet with his or her assigned advisor and develop a program of study, which will include courses in research design and statistics as well as selected cognate courses.
+Upon matriculation in the program, each student meets with his or her assigned advisor and develops a program of study that includes courses in research design and statistics as well as selected cognate courses.
 The program of study may be modified as the student's needs change or course availability is altered.

-If a student has not had sufficient exposure to epidemiology prior to matriculation, he or she will be required to take a course in epidemiology as part of the program of study.
-In addition, the program of study will include development of competencies in other areas of public health knowledge that are relevant to the student's area of interest.
+If a student has not had sufficient exposure to epidemiology prior to matriculation, he or she is required to take a course in epidemiology as part of the program of study.
+In addition the program of study includes development of competencies in other areas of public health knowledge that are relevant to the student's are of interest.

-The Health Promotion concentration of the Ph.D. in Public Health Sciences consists of a minimum of 48 credit hours, including the following requirements:
+The Health Promotion concentration of the Ph.D. in Public Health Sciences consists of a minimum of 39 credit-hours, including the following requirements: